 MMS: As an African-American man, I’ve heard many people say that I don’t have to worry about skin cancer because my melanin protects me.
 What is your opinion?

 Dr. Benabio: Your melanin certainly does protect you.
-People with darkly pigmented skin are at a much reduced risk for skin cancer.
+People with darkly pigmented skin are at a much-reduced risk for skin cancer.
 The risk is not zero and the amount of pigment varies greatly in people of color.
-Safe sun practices apply to everyone and should include wearing sunscreen, covering up, and avoiding the sun between 10am and 2pm.
+Safe sun practices apply to everyone and should include wearing sunscreen, covering up, and avoiding the sun between 10 am and 2 pm.
 Oftentimes, people of color have to use a chemical sunscreen because titanium leaves a whitish film on their skin so look for broad-spectrum sunscreens with avabenzone or oxybenzone.

 MMS: What other skin diseases should men be concerned about?

 Dr. Benabio: Skin fungus is common among men — think nail fungus, athlete’s foot, jock itch.
-So too are STD’s such as genital warts.
+So too are STDs such as genital warts.

 MMS: What can men do to live healthier lifestyles?

-Dr. Benabio: Men should be doing the same things everyone else should be doing: exercising regularly, eating a healthy, well balanced diet, limiting processed foods and eating out, not smoking, and not drinking too much.
+Dr. Benabio: Men should be doing the same things everyone else should be doing: exercising regularly, eating a healthy, well-balanced diet, limiting processed foods and eating out, not smoking, and not drinking too much.
 Also important, but often overlooked, is getting enough sleep.
 Most people need 7-9 hours a night but get far less.
 Over time, lack of sleep can increase your risk for many diseases including heart disease and stroke.
 Daily stress reduction techniques (it doesn’t have to be yoga, just something that you find calming and relaxing) are key as well.
 Most importantly: Unplug.
-Set a cut-off time each night, when you won’t read anymore emails or answer the phone.
+Set a cut-off time each night, when you won’t read any more emails or answer the phone.
 Also, enjoy life.
-Having fun and socializing not only makes you feel better physiologically, it can actually improve your health.
+Having fun and socializing not only makes you feel better physiologically, but it can also actually improve your health.